wu87988622/ohara/README.md

 * brokers: broker information (ex. host0:port0,host1:port1)
 * workers: worker information (ex. host0:port0,host1:port1)

-If either brokers or workers is not defined, the configurator will be run with no-cluster mode.
-It means all data are stored in memory.
-And connector-related commands are executed by nothing.
+If either brokers or workers are not defined, the configurator will be running with no-cluster mode.
+It means all data are stored in memory, and connector-related commands are executed by nothing.

 ### Running manager by docker
 ```